-The resolution scheme adopted by the Board under Article 16(8) shall establish, in compliance with the decisions of the Commission on the resolution framework under Article 16(6) and with any decision on State aid or Single Resolution Fund aid the details of the resolution tools to be applied to the institution under resolution concerning at least the measures referred to in Articles 21(2), 22(2), 23(2) and 24(1), to be implemented by the national resolution authorities in accordance with the relevant provisions of Directive [..] as transposed into national law, and determine the specific amounts and purposes for which the Fund shall be used.
+The resolution scheme[...] shall establish, in compliance with [...] any decision on State aid or Single Resolution Fund aid the details of the resolution tools to be applied to the institution under resolution concerning at least the measures referred to in Articles 21(2), 22(2), 23(2) and 24(1), to be implemented by the national resolution authorities in accordance with the relevant provisions of Directive [..] as transposed into national law, and determine the specific amounts and purposes for which the Fund shall be used.

-In the course of the resolution process, the Board may amend and update the resolution scheme as appropriate in light of the circumstances in the case and within the resolution framework decided upon by the Commission pursuant to Article 16(6).
+In the course of the resolution process, the Board may amend and update the resolution scheme as appropriate in light of the circumstances in the case.
+For amendments and updates the procedure set out in Article 16 shall apply. [...]